If you're the tenant who signed the SA Housing Trust conditions of tenancy, you may be able to buy your public housing property.

 Buying your property

-Contact your lending institution - eg HomeStart - to see if you're eligible for a loan, and get an approval in principle letter.
+Contact your lending institution – for example, HomeStart – to see if you're eligible for a loan, and get an approval in principle letter.

-Send the completed form and your approval in principle letter to the Housing Connect officer.
+Send the completed form and your approval in principle letter to the Tenant Sales Officer.

 3. Valuation

-If your property is available for sale, SA Housing Authority arranges an independent valuer to value the property and establish a sale price.
+If your property is available for sale, the SA Housing Trust will arrange for an independent valuer to value the property.
+This will happen once your signed request to purchase form and approval in principal letter have been received.

-Allowances may be made for any improvements that you have added to the property if they have been approved by Housing SA and add value.
+Allowances may be made for any improvements that you have added to the property if they have been approved by the SA Housing Trust and add value.

 4. Offer of sale